Frozen LVLMs for Micro-Video Recommendation: A Systematic Study of Feature Extraction and Fusion: Related Work

 \textbf{Multi-Layer Representation Fusion.} The practice of fusing representations from multiple layers of deep models is well-established in natural language processing~\cite{devlin-etal-2019-bert, he2021debertadecodingenhancedbertdisentangled, peters-etal-2018-ELMo}, where different layers are shown to encode complementary linguistic features at varying levels of abstraction.
 Recently, similar layer-wise functional heterogeneity has been observed in multimodal foundation models~\cite{chen2025MultimodalLanguageModelsSeeBetterWhenTheyLookShallower, Lepori2024BeyondtheDoorsofPerceptionVisionTransformersRepresentRelationsBetweenObjects}.
-In contrast, existing recommender systems, particularly those using LVLMs for micro-video recommendation, typically rely on a single-layer representation (~\eg the final hidden state or generated caption), overlooking the rich semantic hierarchy across intermediate layers.
-To address this limitation, we conduct a systematic analysis of multi-layer representations in LVLMs and explore their fusion for micro-video recommendation, which leads to improved performance.
+In contrast, existing recommender systems, particularly those leveraging LVLMs for micro-video recommendation, typically rely on coarse representations (~\eg hidden states from the final decoder layer or generated captions), thereby overlooking the rich, granular semantic hierarchy embedded across intermediate layers.
+To bridge this critical gap, we conduct a comprehensive and systematic analysis of multi-layer representations within LVLMs and explore their adaptive fusion for micro-video recommendation, a strategy that yields significant performance improvements.